JFryy/twist-moe-downloader/README.md

 ```

 ##### Disclaimer
 Downloading copyright videos may be illegal in your country.
 This tool is for educational purposes only.

-##### Additional Notes
-Special thanks to Nachtalb for refactoring this codebase to be modularized and include a client api.
+Upstream changes to twist.moe can and will break functionality of this tool at some point.